 Along these lines, it’s important to understand the Energy Star; it guarantees a certified appliance will use significantly less power than comparable non-Energy Star devices.
 Much Energy Star-qualifying equipment is designed with power management settings, to eradicate or reduce standby power drain.
 Contact us at Ernst Heating & Cooling to learn more about reducing your standby power drain.
 We serve the Metro-East area with pride.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about standby power and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about standby power and other HVAC topics, visit our blog.